 I had the spontaneous idea to rent a scooter and ride it all the way to Fairbanks and back in one day, which is about a 4 hour drive one way when your driving a car, over the speed limit.
 Not a scooter that goes 35 miles per hour!
 Let me just say, I did not make it back in time for my trade in, and the owner of the shop was pissed!
 But, it was well worth it!

-So I ended up living in Denali for the summer during my summer break from college, a total of four months.
+I ended up living in Denali for the summer during my break from college, a total of four months.
 During that four months, I “adopted” a sled dog.
 A sled dog still needs his/her exercise during the summer to keep up his/her stamina for the winter.
-My dogs name was Tephra and I loved her so much.
-So much I still think about her today.
+My dog’s name was Tephra and I loved her so much.
+So much I still think about her today, a decade later.

 Transportation in the park